What you should know about late credit card payments

 So what counts as a late credit card payment?
 How will paying late affect your account and finances?
-And what are Capital One’s late payment policies?
-Read on to find out the answers to these questions and more.
+Keep reading to find out the answers to these questions and more.

 According to the Consumer Financial Protection Bureau (CFPB), a credit card payment is late if it’s received after a specific time—5 p.m., for example—on the day it is due.
 But late payment policies vary.
 And it’s a good idea to check with your credit card issuer to learn more.

 But what if you mail your payment and your due date falls on a holiday or a Sunday, when your credit card company can’t accept mailed payments?
 In that case, the CFPB says your mailed payment won’t be considered late as long as it’s received by 5 p.m. on the next business day at the location where the mailed payment is required to be sent.

 Mailing your payment well ahead of your due date could save you from accidentally making a late credit card payment.
 But if you pay your bill on time but pay less than the minimum amount due, you might still be charged a late fee.